drehero/goodman-replication/README.md

 # A Proposed Hybrid Effect Size Plus p-Value: A Comment on Goodman et al. (2019)

-This repository contains the source code of our replication of Goodman et al. (2019).
+This repository contains the source code of our comment on Goodman et al. (2019).

-The corresponding replication paper is available [here](https://arxiv.org/abs/2107.08860).
+A corresponding working paper is available [here](https://arxiv.org/abs/2107.08860).

 ## Usage